The Impact of Population III.1 Flash Reionization for CMB Polarization and Thomson Scattering Optical Depth: Results

-Figure~\ref{fig:cmb} shows the low-$l$ $EE$ CMB power spectra from various reionization models compared to the {\it Planck} Public Release 4 (PR4) ``NPIPE'' data \cite{Planck:2020olo,Tristram:2020wbi}.
+Figure~\ref{fig:cmb} shows the low-$l$ $EE$ CMB power spectra from various reionization models compared to the {\it Planck} Public Release 4 (PR4) ``NPIPE'' data \citep{Planck:2020olo,Tristram:2020wbi}.
 The green dashed line shows the ${\rm tanh}(z)$ model with $z_{\rm re}=8$, which yields a good fit to the {\it Planck} data.

 The red lines show models with $\tau$ elevated to 0.079.
 The dashed line shows the $EE$ power spectrum when this $\tau$ is achieved via a standard ${\rm tanh}(z)$ function (requiring $z_{\rm re}=10.1$).
 The solid line shows a model with ${\rm tanh}(z)$ with $z_{\rm re}=7$ combined with a fiducial Pop III.1 contribution with $z_{\rm flash}=20$.
-We find that even though these models have the same total value of $\tau$, the amplitudes of the lowest $l$ modes $(l\lesssim8)$ are significantly smaller for the model with the Pop III.1 component.
+We find that even though these models have the same total value of $\tau$, the amplitudes of the lowest $l$ modes $(l\lesssim6)$ are significantly smaller for the model with the Pop III.1 component.
+Focusing on these $l\leq6$ modes, i.e., those most commonly used to constrain cosmic reionization, then the Pop III.1 Flash model has $\chi^2 = 6.7$, while the ${\rm tanh}(z)$-only model has $\chi^2 = 13.6$.